CourtneyKitty/Bruze-Bot-V2/README.md

 - help <section> - Displays the help for that section
 - rank add <rank> - Adds them to the rank
 - rank remove <rank> - Removes them from the rank
+- subranks - Lists all sub ranks available
+- subrank add <rank> - Adds the user to the sub rank
+- subrank remove <rank> - Removes the user from the sub rank

 ## Admin Commands
 - settings - Displays the current bot settings (prefix, token etc)